yashkant/padam-tensorflow/README.md

 # Padam: Closing the Generalization gap of adaptive gradient methods in training deep neural networks
+Link to paper : [Padam: Closing the Generalization gap of adaptive gradient methods in training deep neural networks][4] Our [Report][3]

 Introduction
 ---

 Adaptive gradient methods such as Adam, Adagrad, Adadelta, RMSProp, Nadam, Adamw, were proposed over SGD with momentum for solving optimization of stochastic objectives in high-dimensions.
 Amsgrad was recently proposed as an improvement to Adam to fix convergence issues in the latter.
 These methods provide benefits such as faster convergence and insensitivity towards hyperparameter selection i.e. they are demonstrated to work with little tuning.
 On the downside, these adaptive methods have shown poor empirical performance and lesser generalization as compared to SGD.
 The authors try to address this problem by designing a new optimization algorithm that bridges the gap between the space of Adaptive Gradient algorithms and SGD with momentum.
 With this method a new tunable hyperparameter called partially adaptive parameter \textit{p} is introduced that varies between [0, 0.5].